Showing posts with label history. Show all posts

 The total war program is well known for its destructiveness to the infrastructures of civilization, which suggests that the program evolved recently and is still being refined by natural selection.
 It may not even be older than agriculture, the last quantum leap in our ability to increase our numbers.
 That new ability may have generated the selection forces that brought forth the total war program.

-Christian theology works a rational override on the anger cycle (See Post #41) by reassuring believers that they will be resurrected and therefore need not fear death.
+Christian theology works a rational override on the anger cycle by reassuring believers that they will be resurrected and therefore need not fear death.
 Since anger is fear in disguise, this reassurance undercuts the anger-cycle-like dynamics of the total war program.

 Christian worship activities revolve around the Eucharist, a communal sharing and consumption of bread and wine.
 Its purpose is to eradicate the deepest roots of the fear of death, a fear that leads to the hatreds of the total-war emotional program.
 How does it work?

 The Eucharist pacifies people by exposing them to the halting signal of the total war program.
 So, it halts.
 How did the consumption of bread and wine come to be the halting signal?
-Because they are made by people “playing with their food,” for the sake of variety, one imagines.
+Because they are made by people playing with their food, maybe for the sake of variety.
 However, this comes at the cost of caloric content (not caloric density) because the yeast always takes its cut.
 This practice will only make sense under conditions of plenty, which return with sufficient depopulation.
-Thus, alcohol (which I assume to be the active signaling ingredient) and leavened bread now signal to the human limbic system the return of abundance.
-I conjecture that these signals have a subtle pacifying effect, making it easier to resist tit-for-tat total-war signalling.
+Thus, alcohol, which I assume to be the active signaling ingredient, and leavened bread now signal to the human limbic system the return of abundance.
+I conjecture that these signals have a subtle pacifying effect, making it easier to resist tit-for-tat total-war signaling.

 Wednesday, February 27, 2019